oracle-livelabs/database/edition-based-redefinition/lb-genschema/lb-genschema.md

 ![lb-genschema](images/lb-genschema.png " ")

-This initial changelog is useful if you plan to recreate the schema from scratch by using `Liquibase` instead of the base scripts.
+This initial changelog is useful if you plan to recreate the schema from scratch on a new environment by using `Liquibase`  instead of the `hr_main.sql` scripts.
 Notice that the `HR` schema creation is not included in the changelog.

-The Liquibase changelog is created as a set of xml files.
-Exit from sql prompt and verify the generated xml files(current time stamp)
+The Liquibase changelog is created as a set of XML files.
+Exit from the SQLcl prompt and verify the generated XML files (check the file timestamp)

 ```text
 <copy>cd changes/hr.00000.base</copy>